Test of Significance for High-dimensional Thresholds with Application to Individualized Minimal Clinically Important Difference: Acknowledgment

 \section{Acknowledgment}

 Ning is supported in part by National Science Foundation (NSF) CAREER award DMS-1941945 and NSF award DMS-1854637.
 Zhao is supported in part by NSF award DMS-2122074 and a start-up grant from the University of Wisconsin-Madison.
+The authors would like to thank the Editor, an Associate Editor, and two reviewers for their insightful comments which have helped improve the manuscript substantially.